MicrosoftDocs/sql-docs/docs/t-sql/statements/create-certificate-transact-sql.md

  Private key bits specified as binary constant.
 These bits can be in encrypted form.
 If encrypted, the user must provide a decryption password.
 Password policy checks are not performed on this password.
 The private key bits should be in a PVK file format.

  DECRYPTION BY PASSWORD ='*key_password*'
  Specifies the password required to decrypt a private key that is retrieved from a file.
 This clause is optional if the private key is protected by a null password.
 Saving a private key to a file without password protection is not recommended.
-If a password is required but no password is specified, the statement will fail.
+If a password is required but no password is specified, the statement fails.

  ENCRYPTION BY PASSWORD ='*password*'
  Specifies the password that will be used to encrypt the private key.
 Use this option only if you want to encrypt the certificate with a password.
 If this clause is omitted, the private key will be encrypted using the database master key. *password* must meet the Windows password policy requirements of the computer that is running the instance of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)].
 For more information, see [Password Policy](../../relational-databases/security/password-policy.md).

  SUBJECT ='*certificate_subject_name*'
  The term *subject* refers to a field in the metadata of the certificate as defined in the X.509 standard.
 The subject should be no more than 64 characters long, and this limit is enforced for [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] on Linux.
 For [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] on Windows, the subject can be up to 128 characters long.
-Subjects that exceed 128 characters will be truncated when they are stored in the catalog, but the binary large object (BLOB) that contains the certificate will retain the full subject name.
+Subjects that exceed 128 characters are truncated when they are stored in the catalog, but the binary large object (BLOB) that contains the certificate retains the full subject name.

  START_DATE ='*datetime*'
  Is the date on which the certificate becomes valid.
-If not specified, START_DATE will be set equal to the current date.
+If not specified, START_DATE is set equal to the current date.
 START_DATE is in UTC time and can be specified in any format that can be converted to a date and time.

  EXPIRY_DATE ='*datetime*'
  Is the date on which the certificate expires.
-If not specified, EXPIRY_DATE will be set to a date one year after START_DATE.
-EXPIRY_DATE is in UTC time and can be specified in any format that can be converted to a date and time. [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] Service Broker checks the expiration date; however, expiration is not enforced when the certificate is used for encryption.
+If not specified, EXPIRY_DATE is set to a date one year after START_DATE.
+EXPIRY_DATE is in UTC time and can be specified in any format that can be converted to a date and time. [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] Service Broker checks the expiration date.
+However, expiration is not enforced when the certificate is used for encryption.

  ACTIVE FOR BEGIN_DIALOG = { **ON** | OFF }
  Makes the certificate available to the initiator of a [!INCLUDE[ssSB](../../includes/sssb-md.md)] dialog conversation.
 The default value is ON.